steffenwoell/steffenwoell.github.io/_posts/2023-11-15-the-swan-asunder.md

 title: The Swan Asunder
 subtitle: Cairo, Egypt
 image: /img/swa.webp
-excerpt: A liquid sense of self in mirror, My dreams, Are they a part of what *really* happened? ...
+excerpt: A liquid sense of self in mirror, My dreams, Are they a part of what really happened ...
 permalink: /journal/:title/
 tags: [Journal, Cairo, Egypt]
 ---